arbitcoper/lib_mgmt_01/README.md

 Users :
 1. Admin
   a.
-Keeps track of available books
+Keeps track of available books \n
   b.
 Can add & remove librarians
   c.
 List of damaged books